CharlieDinh/pFedMe/README.md

 Authors: Anonymous

-This repository not only implements pFedMe but also FedAvg, Per-FedAvg, and APFL algorithms. \
+This repository not only implements pFedMe but also FedAvg, and Per-FedAvg algorithms.
 (Federated Learning using Pytorch)

 # Software requirements: